 Above fields of sorghum, girls chew sweet stalks after laying out seeds to dry.
 Annual flooding not only helps farmers grow food but also renews grazing lands for herders’ livestock.
 A ten-day, artificial flood has been proposed to mimic the natural cycle once the dam is completed—a remedy critics say is inadequate.

-The thick black earth resulting from deposits of floods can sustain two or three crop rotations before there is another flood.
-The amount of water contained in this muck cannot be duplicated with irrigation.
+The thick black earth resulting from deposits of floods can sustain two or three crop rotations until there is another flood.
+The amount of water contained in the mud cannot be duplicated with irrigation.
 This family is harvesting sorghum in the Karo village called Labuk.
-Karo are sedentary agriculturists who practice flood recession agriculture on the banks of the Omo.Buy This Image
+Karo are sedentary agriculturists who practice flood recession agriculture on the banks of the Omo River in Ethiopia.Buy This Image